 A long-running feud reached its crude crescendo during a Manchester Derby encounter in April 2001.
 Keane – no stranger to holding a grudge – had retained ill-feeling towards the Norwegian midfielder following a clash between the duo four years earlier.

-Keane sustained a cruciate ligament injury during a game with Leeds, in which he took a swipe at Haaland before writhing on the floor in pain.
+Keane sustained a cruciate ligament injury during a game with Leeds, in which he had took a swipe at Haaland before writhing on the floor in pain.
 Haaland sneered over the Irishman, a moment which Keane did not forget.

 Four years later and with Haaland having crossed the Pennines to sign for Manchester City, Keane exacted his revenge in controversial fashion.
 An awful, high challenge almost halved Haaland in two, with Keane shown a straight red card.
 He aimed a verbal volley at the Norwegian before heading from the pitch.